-The Vector Sequencer is a digital sequencer in the Eurorack modular format.
-It provides a flexible sequencing engine with support for eight independent parts.
-Parts may be monophonic, chords or drum types.
-There are two sub-sequencers per part for internal modulation, as well as chance operations, and presets with a playlist function.
+The Vector Sequencer is a digital sequencer in Eurorack modular format.
+It provides a flexible sequencing engine with support for eight independent parts, which may be monophonic, chords or drum type.
+Additionally, there are two sub-sequencers per part for internal modulation, chance operations, and presets with a playlist function.
 The Vector has both MIDI and CV connections for interfacing with a wide variety of electronic musical instruments.